Watersfall/cloc/README.md

   - Mobile page

   - Split Factories into Civilian and Military Factories
-    - Civilian produce MG and growth
+    - Civilian produce STEEL and growth
-    - Military produce equipment but no growth or MG
+    - Military produce equipment but no growth or STEEL
     - Able to build them separately at the same cost, and also convert for a set cost
-  - Factories increase in cost independently, at a much slower pace, similar to mines/wells, to make MG more of a "basic resource", like RM and Oil
+  - Factories increase in cost independently, at a much slower pace, similar to mines/wells, to make STEEL more of a "basic resource", like RM and Oil

   - Population Mechanics:
     - Population growth determined by several factors